 ARTICLE ELEVEN - SAIL AND RIG LIMITATIONS

-Basic Principle: The basic rule for PHRF-LE sail design and construction is that the sail must be standard to the MORC or IMS (2007) rule without any excess construction penalty.
+Basic Principle: The basic rule for PHRF-LE sail design and construction is that the sail must be standard to the ) IRR/ORR rule.
 Certain exceptions to these measurement rules are specified in the following paragraphs.
 The limitations on special sails as well as restrictions concerning legal methods of trimming sails of the IMS and MORC rules also apply to PHRF-LE racing.
 Materials are limited to those permitted by the current IMS rule.

-Rig: Rig construction and adjustments must be in compliance with either the IMS, or the MORC specifications to be permitted in PHRF.
-Any boat which could not be issued an IMS or MORC certificate does not hold a valid PHRF handicap, unless a specific exemption is present in these rules or is obtained from the Handicapping Committee.
+Rig: Rig construction and adjustments must be in compliance with either the IMS, or the MORC specifications to be permitted in PHRF..
 Other non-handicapping rules of the IOR are in effect for PHRF.
-They include rules for placement and movement of ballast as well as such items as the positioning of crew members.
+They include rules for placement and movement of ballast as well as such items as the positioning of crew members No adjustment of the standing rig other than backstays is allowed while racing.

-Sails: In general, sailmakers are familiar with the MORC or IMS rule concerning the design of sails.
+Sails: In general, sailmakers are familiar with the IRC/ORR rule concerning the design of sails.
 As long as your sailmaker is aware that sails used in PHRF-LE races must meet the IMS requirements, and be non-penalty, there should not be any problems in this area.
 There is no restriction on the number of sails for PHRF-LE races.

 Mainsail

-Battens - may be any layout consistent with the IMS Specification (battens of any desired length and angle).
+Battens - may be any layout consistent with the IRC/ORR specification (battens of any desired length and angle).

 Oversized Mainsail Roach – The standard sail area formula penalty does not apply to mains with oversized headboard and oversized roaches (i.e. square topped mains).
 These sails will be handicapped on an individual basis based on where the increase in sail area occurs and any non-standard batten configurations.